vrothberg/troll/README.md

 To evaluate our configs we use two metrics:

-1. **Configuration coverage**: in other words the amount of #ifdef blocks being compiled by a config.
-There is some handy scripts shipped with Troll to do such analysis.
+1. **Block coverge**: The amount of C preprocessor #ifdef blocks being compiled by a specified configuration.

-2. Amount of **GCC warnings**: it's a widely used metric to compare the quality/coverage of configs.
+2. **Sparse warnings**: [Sparse](https://github.com/vrothberg/troll) is a static analysis tool, initially developed by Linus Torvalds to find coding faults in the Linux kernel such as mixing pointers to user and kernel address spaces or unexpected acquiring and releases of locks.

 In the following table, we compare three kinds of configs.
 We compare our 121 Troll'ed configs with 121 randconfigs.
 A huge **thank you** to *Greg Kroah-Hartman* (USB maintainer among many other things) for kindly sharing the Kernel config he uses to build test USB related code, which we take as a baseline.
 The table compares the **Top n** configs from Troll and randconfig.
-Note that the Troll Top n are sorted w.r.t. their IDs, randconfigs are sorted w.r.t. to the amount of config options being either set to 'y' or 'm' -- the hypothesis is that the more options are enabled the higher coverage is.
+Note that the Troll Top n are sorted w.r.t. their IDs, randconfigs are sorted w.r.t. to the amount of config options being either set to 'y' or 'm' -- the hypothesis is that the more options are enabled the higher the block coverage is.

-We can see that Troll'ed configs instantly outperform the baseline with the first config, and show considerable improvements with the Top 3 configs.
-Although randconfig yields more GCC warnings at Top 2 than baseline, it can only beat Troll'ed configs when considering all configurations.
+The Table below compares the merged configurations of Troll with 121 automatically randomized ones, which we generated using the built-in Linux make target ```randconfig}```.
+We further take the pre-defined kernel configuration of USB maintainer Greg Kroah-Hartman as a baseline that we seek to improve.
+The **Top n** sorting metric for configurations of Troll is the size of the clique -- assuming the bigger the clique the better.
+The sorting metric for randomized configurations is the amount of enabled options -- assuming that the more enabled options the better.
+The data in Table~\ref{table:eval_usb} shows the biggest clique merged by Troll (i.e., Top 1) yields more Sparse warnings than the baseline, whereas the Top 3 merged configurations beat the baseline in terms of coverage.
+In fact, the Top~3 merged ones yield **200 percent** more Sparse warnings and cover **15 percent** more blocks than the baseline, already covering **95 percent** of all enabled blocks by Troll.
+On the contrary, it required the Top 10 randomized configurations to increase block coverage and two to increase the amount of Sparse warnings.
+The first random configuration enables only 35 C preprocessor blocks.
+Nonetheless, all 121 randomized configurations in total reach a higher coverage (i.e, 21 additional blocks) than the merged ones.

 In this scenario, Troll shows promising results, especially when considering that the entire process from building the models, sampling the USB source files and merging the partial configurations takes **less than 30 seconds**.
 An evaluation in greater detail will be released in a follow-up paper.